 JACQUI BANASZYNSKI has worked in news and enterprise journalism for more than 40 years, and teaches students and professionals around the world.
 She is a Knight Chair Professor Emerita at the Missouri School of Journalism and a faculty fellow at the Poynter Institute.
 While at the St. Paul (Minn.)
 Pioneer Press, her series “AIDS in the Heartland” won the 1988 Pulitzer Prize in feature writing.
 In 1986, her eyewitness account of the African famine was a finalist for the Pulitzer Prize in international reporting.
 Projects she has reported or edited have won national awards for business, investigative, social issues, environmental, human interest and sports reporting.

-Banaszynski will be presenting at an AHP conference for the third time.
+Banaszynski presented at an AHP conference for the third time in 2018.